 After a week or so, you will see a pattern emerging in your notes.
 These patterns are the valuable clues you have been looking for regarding your true passions.
-Many people find it is just a few simple tasks and themes that resonate.
-It is that simple, and it only takes a short time to get results.
+Many people find that just a few simple tasks and themes resonate.
+It is that simple and only takes a short time to get results.

 These are the tools that can help declutter your spirit and your mind.
 We divide these tools into four major categories:

 Returning to our childhood through memories is one of the best ways to unlock a fulfilling future.
 Jung provides an essential lesson.
 Memories of childhood playtime hold the key to your earthly pursuits, the key to success that brings happiness.